Learn To Skate & Play Classes

 Players in this program must have passed Beginner Blackhawks.
 At this level, players will continue to develop skating fundamentals such as forward stride, backwards skating, stopping and basic edge control.
 Sticks and pucks will be introduced at this level to teach participants how to skate with a stick and learn the fundamentals of basic puck control.
 Equipment required: skates, helmet with full face shield/cage, shin pads, gloves, elbow pads, pants, shoulder pads, and stick.

 Developed with the help of experts from USA Hockey and Hockey Canada, the Learn to Play initiative aims to be the gold standard for youth hockey programs with the goal of inspiring more families to join the hockey community.
 Learn to Play changes the way youth hockey is offered by providing first time participants, between 5-9 years of age, head-to-toe equipment, age appropriate instruction and certified coaching in a fun and safe atmosphere.
 This program is for first-timers only.
 If you participated in Little Blackhawks last year or if you have an already registered USA Hockey number, you cannot enroll this year.
-(Little Blackhawks is offered in spring and summer only)
+Little Blackhawks is offered once a year and registration is currently not open.

 Skaters at this level must have passed Beginner Blackhawks and MinorHawks.
 This class works to prepare players for an ADM experience.
 Players will refine forward skating, backwards skating, stopping and edge work.
 Players will also begin passing, shooting and learning about situational play.
 Equipment required: skates, shin pads, hockey pants, shoulder pads, elbow pads, gloves, helmet and stick.

 Continue to Play Program